Professional Certifications

 Foundational grounding in AI strategy and governance, focused on how intelligent systems are designed, constrained, and aligned for real-world use within enterprise and regulated environments.

-- NIST AI Risk Management Framework (AI RMF) — In Progress
+- NIST AI Risk Management Framework (AI RMF)

 - MIT Sloan + Computer Science and Artificial Intelligence Laboratory (CSAIL) — Artificial Intelligence: Implications for Business Strategy